 Ultraviolet Germicidal Lights are unique devices that safely give off the highest UV light intensity available, working to help reduce airborne biological contaminants like germs.
 They also help decrease concentrations of airborne bio aerosols by 50 percent in as little as 45 minutes.
 UV Germicidal Lights even help stop further accrual of germs in your home and inside your HVAC system.

 HEPA—or High Efficiency Particulate Air—filters are top-shelf air filters that remove 99.97% of air contaminants, such as pollen and ragweed.
-HEPA filters are used in hospitals and science labs, where worries about health and contamination are high.
+HEPA filters are utilized in hospitals and science labs, where worries about health and contamination are great.

 HEPA filters with carbon filtration help remove: